MGrove3/Code-Louisville-Project/README.md

 than javascript which gave me a lot of trouble.
 So i have a CSS focused website.
 To account for some extra javascript practice I added some functions and math equations that print to the console log as some extra java work.

-directions for downloading the site:
+directions for downloading the site
--simply download off github and place on desktop and everything else should work
-- This website is photo heavy so it may take some time to download the full file
+:simply download off github and place on desktop and everything else should work :This website is photo heavy so it may take some time to download the full file

-So here is what I incorporated into the website:
+So here is what I incorporated into the website
--Use Media Queries to adjust from single column design to multi column design -Use flexbox on multiple parts of your site to make them responsive -Use Javascript and create a return function and use it on your site -Create responsive header that turns into hamburger menu -I also created a photo gallery that changes images when you hover over a thumbnail
-- i also added in some extra javascript functions so i can show off some of my javascript skills
+:Use Media Queries to adjust from single column design to multi column design :Use flexbox on multiple parts of your site to make them responsive :Use Javascript and create a return function and use it on your site :Create responsive header that turns into hamburger menu :I also created a photo gallery that changes images when you hover over a thumbnail :i also added in some extra javascript functions so i can show off some of my javascript skills

 I really would love to have the opportunity to continue learning about code.
 While I have no intentions to becoming a coder i find this subject very interesting and i would love to continue to learn with Code Louisville.